 Eton-educated Graham has devoted a lot of his standup to his privileged upbringing when appearing on shows like Mock the Week, Live at the Apollo and Russell Howard’s Stand Up Central.
 He also appeared on Have I Got News For You and Richard Osman’s House of Games, as well as alongside Series 14 contestant Fern Brady in the Dave travelogue British As Folk.

-Taskmaster Series 15 is coming to Channel 4 in 2023 – catch up on previous series on All 4.
+Taskmaster Series 15 is coming to Channel 4 from March 30th – catch up on previous series on All 4.